Gilberto-GZ/01_Case_Handler_Unit/README.md

 - Case_Handler_Unit.py: This is the file which contains my main function and the other functions necessary to implement the application.
 - Case Handler Unit logo
 - Case handler Unit icon
-- requirements.txt: All pip-installable libraries that I used for this project are listed here.
+- requirements.txt: All pip-installable libraries and other dependencies that I used for this project are listed here.

 ## How to Use